marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 Participants can return using a different browser.

-.. note:: All the default messages can be edited in the [LINK--->parameter table<---LINK].
+.. note:: All default messages assume participants are recruited from Amazon MTurk.
+You can edit these message in the [LINK--->parameter table<---LINK], for example when you recruit your participants from elsewhere (e.g. Prolific),

 b) Task not active
 -------------------